 Music by Leon Berry, Organist at the Hub.

 The skating had set “styles of skating” that were displayed on a lighted sign when the organ music would change tempos.
 The majority of the time the skating style was “All Skate” Some of the other skating styles were: Couples Only, Waltz, Fox Trot, a few fancy dances such as; Collegiate and the 14-step.

 They were very expensive, $140 ($630 today), but I skated there on weekends (2 or 3 times, including Sundays) for 5-6 years, so it paid off for me.
 Here's how it worked.
 Every time you went skating you'd have to give the Pro Shop at least $5 and your shoes to store.
 After skating, you returned the skates to the Pro Shop give them the roller skates to store until you came back the next time.
 I never told my parents until the day I paid them off (in a little over a year's time) and brought them home.

 During the Intermissions, the rink held age-related speed races.
 I won, a lot!
 The winners would get a free pass for your next admission.
-That helped me pay off the skates quicker because my parents gave me money for the admission cost and skate rental.
+That helped me pay off the skates quicker because my parents gave me money for the admission cost, skate rental fee, and snacks.

 The Axle locations were: